Better Training of GFlowNets with Local Credit and Incomplete Trajectories: Proposed Method

 \paragraph{Theoretical justification.} We now theoretically justify that if we reach a global minimum of the expected value of the FL-GFN loss (Eq.~(\ref{eq:loss_fldb})), then the FL-GFN samples from the target reward distribution correctly.
 The proof can be found in Appendix~\ref{app:proof}. \begin{proposition} Suppose that Assumption~\ref{as:general-energy} is satisfied, which makes it possible to define a forward-looking flow as per Eq.~(\ref{eq:fl_flow}).
 If $\mathcal{L}(s, s') = 0$ for all transitions, then the forward policy $P_F(s'|s; \theta)$ samples proportionally to the reward function. \end{proposition}

-Next, we discuss its connection with existing methods in the GFlowNets literature. \paragraph{Connection with existing methods.} Motivated by the above proof, the forward-looking flow $\widetilde{F}(s;\theta)$ in Eq.~(\ref{eq:fl_flow}) can also be interpreted as a new parameterization of the state flow function, i.e.,
+Next, we discuss its connection with existing methods in the GFlowNets literature. \paragraph{Connection with existing methods.} The forward-looking flow $\widetilde{F}(s;\theta)$ in Eq.~(\ref{eq:fl_flow}) can also be interpreted as a new parametrization of the state flow function as in Eq.~(\ref{eq:reparam}).
 The case of ${\cal E}(s)\equiv0$ for non-terminal states $s$ corresponds to regular DB (or SubTB) training, in which learning signals come only from the reward at the end of a trajectory and the flow function is learned directly as a neural network, since $F(s)=\widetilde{F}(s)$.
 However, in many cases, there is a natural ${\cal E}(s)$ available as discussed above and shown in the experiments below.

 If termination is permitted from any state $s$ (into terminal state $s^\top$) with reward $e^{-{\cal E}(s)}$ and the GFlowNet constraints are satisfied, we have $F(s)P_F(s^\top|s)=R(s^\top)=e^{-{\cal E}(s)}$.
-Substituting Eq.~(\ref{eq:flow_with_correction}), this simplifies to $\log\widetilde{F}(s;\theta)=-\log P_F(s^\top|s)$.
-The loss introduced by \citet{deleu2022bayesian} can be considered as the DB loss with the parametrization in Eq.~(\ref{eq:flow_with_correction}) and directly setting $\log\widetilde{F}(s;\theta)=-\log P_F(s^\top|s)$.
+Substituting Eq.~(\ref{eq:reparam}), this simplifies to $\log\widetilde{F}(s;\theta)=-\log P_F(s^\top|s)$.
+The loss introduced by \citet{deleu2022bayesian} can be considered as the DB loss with the parametrization in Eq.~(\ref{eq:reparam}) and directly setting $\log\widetilde{F}(s;\theta)=-\log P_F(s^\top|s)$.